jing1tian/franky/README.md

 ## 📜 License

 For non-commercial applications, this software is licensed under the LGPL v3.0.
-If you want to use Franky within commercial applications or under a different license, please contact us for individual agreements.
+If you want to use franky within commercial applications or under a different license, please contact us for individual agreements.

 ## 🔍 Differences to frankx

-Franky started originally as a fork of [frankx](https://github.com/pantor/frankx), though both codebase and functionality differ substantially from frankx by now.
+franky started originally as a fork of [frankx](https://github.com/pantor/frankx), though both codebase and functionality differ substantially from frankx by now.
-Aside of bug fixes and general performance improvements, Franky provides the following new features/improvements:
+Aside of bug fixes and general performance improvements, franky provides the following new features/improvements:

 * [Motions can be updated asynchronously.](#-real-time-motions)
 * [Reactions allow for the registration of callbacks instead of just printing to stdout when fired.](#-real-time-reactions)